 Target your audience.
 What issues are they most concerned about?
 Tailor your message accordingly.

-Make sure your posts are informative and engaging, and avoid getting into negative debates online.
+Ensure your posts are informative and engaging, and avoid getting into contentious debates online.

-It’s key to appeal to the people in your specific area to assess better what type of political marketing strategy will be the most effective for Campaigning.
+It’s critical to appeal to the people in your area to assess better what type of political marketing strategy will be the most effective for Campaigning.